dotnet/roslyn/Notes-on-formatting.md

 gif for anchoring
-Triggers for formatting (user can trigger, brace completion, end-of-line or other special characters?) brace completion smart token formatter (place the cursor in the right default position after enter is pressed)
+Triggers for formatting (user can trigger, brace completion, end-of-line or other special characters?) brace completion note that in some scenarios, there isn't a need for formatting the whole document, so some operations that are deemed irrelevant will be discarded. smart token formatter (place the cursor in the right default position after enter is pressed)